Krzys2002/ProjectMicroStm32/README.md

 ## Block Diagram

-Below is the high-level architecture of the user-written components in the firmware:
+Below is the high-level architecture of the components in the firmware:

 ```mermaid
 graph TD